 The Master of Arts in Psychology program is designed to provide entry-level graduate students with a solid grounding in the basic foundations of psychology.
-Upon successful completion of the core curriculum, the student fulfills the remaining degree requirements by taking courses in substantive areas in psychology.
-The psychology program as well as the integral track prepare the student to enter the doctoral programs, including the Doctor of Philosophy in Psychology.
-The M.A. program follows a more interdisciplinary track with an emphasis on general psychology, integral psychology, Comparative Religion and Philosophy, and/or Life Physics.
+Upon successful completion of the core curriculum, students fulfill the remaining degree requirements by taking courses in substantive areas in psychology in order to meet requirements and also satisfy their specific needs and desires.
+The general psychology program as well as the integral track prepare the student to enter the doctoral programs at CIHS, including the Doctor of Philosophy in Psychology.
+The M.A. program prepares students for practitioner roles or for doctoral study through an interdisciplinary track that emphasizes general psychology, integral psychology, and Integral Noetic Sciences.